-How worthy is a journey map?
-What aspects are to consider?
-In this article you learn about the six most relevant aspects to consider when evaluating a journey map.
+How worthy is a customer journey map?
+What aspects you should consider when analyzing a customer journey map that someone else made?
+In this article you learn about the six most relevant aspects to consider when evaluating a the usefulness of a customer journey map.

 2. What’s the data base?

-Another relevant point is the basis for a journey map, whether it depends on research or assumptions.
-Assumption-based journey maps are journey maps with content that is based on inference and not research data.
-They are a good starting point, but they should always be tested with relevant stakeholders and evolve eventually into a research-based journey map through research or prototyping.
+Assumption-based journey maps are useful at the beginning of the process.
+Their content is based on inference, estimations and guesses – and not on actual research data.
+These maps are a good starting point, but they should always be challenged and evolve eventually into a research-based journey map through research or prototyping.

 Research-based journey maps are journey maps with content that is based on research data collected from relevant stakeholders.
+They contain qualitative data (e.g. interviews insights) and quantitative data (e.g. surveys and tracking numbers).
 These are the maps that should be consulted for making decisions.

 3. What’s the level of detail?

-Journey maps can be high-level or detailed perspective, depending on how detailed the steps are described.
+Customer journey maps can be compared to geographical maps: depending on the zoom level, you can see more or less details.
 The more you zoom out, the longer the experience you illustrate, though with less details.
 The more you zoom in, the time span of the experience is shorter, but with more details.

 Journey maps always have a main actor, illustrated by a persona.
 A persona is a rich description of a fictional person who exemplifies a specific group of people.
 Even though personas are fictional, they help make groups of people with similar service needs more understandable.

 Journey maps can be enriched with a variety of visualizations, for example:

 - Emotional journey